AdamXweb/AdamXweb.github.io/content/blog/speeding-up-e-mails-and-ditching-the-mx-server.md

 toc = false

 +++
+# My Journey speeding up e-mails and ditching the MX Server

+![ImprovMX website](/uploads/screen-shot-2020-07-30-at-5-03-26-pm.png "ImprovMX")

 ## I've had enough with shared hosting.

-![ImprovMX website](/uploads/screen-shot-2020-07-30-at-5-03-26-pm.png "ImprovMX")

 For years our domain, Kostarelas.com has been on shared hosting provided by Godaddy.